webplatform/docs/css/properties/grid-row-end/index.md

 <dl>
 <dt>
-<span> [\<integer\> or \<ident\>]: Contributes a grid span to the placement by specifying that the corresponding edge of the item’s grid area is N grid lines from the opposite edge of the item's grid area.
+ [\<integer\> or \<ident\>]: Contributes a grid span to the placement by specifying that the corresponding edge of the item’s grid area is N grid lines from the opposite edge of the item's grid area.
 (Negative integers and zero are not allowed; if \<integer\> is omitted, it defaults to 1.)
 If a name is given as an \<ident\>, only lines with that name are counted.
 If no line with that name exists, the name is ignored.
-If not enough lines of that name exist, it spans to the last such named line.</span>
+If not enough lines of that name exist, it spans to the last such named line.

 </dt>
 </dl>

-## <span>Examples</span>
+## Examples

 ``` css
 /* auto */